sprucemister/First-Words/README.md

 I counted anything regardless of pronunciation if I or my wife knew what he meant.

-Data collection was done on the default iPhone notes app.
+Data collection was done on the default iPhone Notes app.
 At first, I wasn’t consistently collecting date, but later I did.
 Sometimes I put a note as to his pronunciation such as`Mattress`=*ma-teuse* or context clarity, i.e. `Button`=*Garage Door Clicker*… So we’ll have a little bit